 Spring will be here before you know it — and with it, the warmer weather that lets us shed those winter layers we’ve been bundled under.
-For many of us, the thought of tank tops and bathing suits means a renewed focus on toning our midsection.
+For many of us, the thought of tank tops and bathing suits means a renewed focus on toning our stomach.

-Ab workouts can help you start getting rid of excess belly fat that may have accumulated during quarantine and flatten and tone the stomach area.
+Ab exercises can help you start getting rid of excess belly fat that may have accumulated during quarantine and flatten and tone the stomach area.
 Plus, abs are considered your body’s center of gravity and are responsible for aiding in balance and coordination.
 So there’s much more benefit to strengthening your abdominals beyond the aesthetic reasons.

 What muscles make up your core?

 What many people don’t realize is that the abs are made up of four major muscle groups: external obliques, internal obliques, rectus abdominis and transverse abdominis.
+And the best ab workouts target all of these areas.

 The external obliques are the muscles on the sides of the upper part of your stomach, while the internal obliques are the muscles on the outer, lower part of your stomach.
 The rectus abdominis consists of a pair of muscles that start at the sternum and run down vertically.
 These are responsible for giving your core that “six-pack” look.
 Lastly, the transverse abdominis muscle runs from side to side, helping with balance.
 This muscle is directly under the belly button and is focused on heavily in Pilates.